Paquito D'Rivera

-Early life and education
+Early life

 Francisco de Jesús Rivera Figueras was born on 4 June 1948 in Havana, Cuba.
-His father played classical saxophone, entertained his son with Duke Ellington and Benny Goodman records, and he sold musical instruments.
+His father played classical saxophone, entertained his son with Duke Ellington and Benny Goodman records and sold musical instruments.
 He took D'Rivera to clubs like the Tropicana (frequented by his musician friends and customers) and to concert bands and orchestras.

-At age five, D'Rivera began saxophone lessons by his father.
-In 1960, he attended the Havana Conservatory of Music, where he learned saxophone and clarinet and met Chucho Valdés.
-In 1965, he was a featured soloist with the Cuban National Symphony Orchestra.
+At age five, D'Rivera began saxophone lessons by his father Francisco Lorenzo Rivera Sanchez (tito).
+In 1960, he attended Alejandro Garcia Caturla Conservatory of Music, where he learned saxophone and clarinet In 1965, he was a featured soloist with the Cuban National Symphony Orchestra.
 He and Valdés founded Orchestra Cubana de Música Moderna and then in 1973 the group Irakere, which fused jazz, rock, classical, and Cuban music.

 Defection

 By 1980, D'Rivera had become dissatisfied with the constraints placed on his music in Cuba for many years.
 In an interview with ReasonTV, D'Rivera recalled that the Cuban communist government described jazz and rock and roll as "imperialist" music that was officially discouraged in the 1960s/70s, and that a meeting with Che Guevara sparked his desire to leave Cuba.
-In early 1980, while on tour in Spain, he sought asylum with the American Embassy, leaving his wife and child behind, with a promise to bring them out of Cuba.
+In early 1980, while on tour in Spain, he sought asylum with the American Embassy, leaving his wife and child and brother Enrique, who is also a saxophonist, behind, with a promise to bring them out of Cuba.
+He fulfilled that promise nine years later.

 Upon his arrival in the United States, D'Rivera found great support for him and his family.
 His mother, Maura, and his sister, Rosario, had left Cuba in 1968 and became US citizens.
 Maura had worked in the US in the fashion industry for many years, and Rosario had become a respected artist and entrepreneur.
 Paquito was introduced to the jazz scene at some prestigious clubs and concert halls in New York.
 He became something of a phenomenon after the release of his first two solo albums, Paquito Blowin' (June 1981) and Mariel (July 1982).

 In 2005, D'Rivera wrote a letter criticizing musician Carlos Santana for his decision to wear a T-shirt with the image of Che Guevara on it to the 2005 Academy Awards, citing Guevara's role in the execution of counter-revolutionaries in Cuba, including his own cousin.